 2.2.2 Fermentation trials of cocoa beans

 Fermentation trials were conducted in farm conditions using banana leaves.
 The pod was opened manually with the help of a machete.
 They were then weighed to obtain 10 kg of cocoa bean mass.
-The starter was added to each fermentation trial.
 The amount of starter powder determined in 2.2.1 was added to each sample respectively.
-In total 5 samples were obtained including the control.
-The table 1 below summarizes the samples obtained.
+In total 5 trials were carried out in ………..including the control.
+The table 1 below summarizes the trials.
 Fermentation was conducted for 6 days with mixing and sample collection every 24hs.
 After collecting samples various analysis was performed.

 Table 1.
 Summary of fermentation trials conducted